vysheng/tg/README.md

 #### Linux and BSDs

-Install libs: readline or libedit, openssl and (if you want to use config) libconfig and liblua.
+Install libs: readline, openssl and (if you want to use config) libconfig, liblua and libjansson.
-If you do not want to use them pass options --disable-libconfig and --disable-liblua respectively.
+If you do not want to use them pass options --disable-libconfig, --disable-liblua and --disable-json respectively.

 On Ubuntu/Debian use:

-     sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev libevent-dev make
+     sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev libevent-dev libjansson-dev make

 On gentoo:

-     sudo emerge -av sys-libs/readline dev-libs/libconfig dev-libs/openssl dev-lang/lua dev-libs/libevent
+     sudo emerge -av sys-libs/readline dev-libs/libconfig dev-libs/openssl dev-lang/lua dev-libs/libevent dev-libs/jansson

 On Fedora: